Custom Hockey Patches Guide: Sizes, Crests, and 2025-26 Pricing

 Imran RazaFounder & CEO, Panda Patches

 Imran brings 13 years of hands-on expertise in embroidered patches and textile manufacturing.
 As the founder of Panda Patches, he oversees quality control, production standards, and customer satisfaction for thousands of custom patch orders each year.
-He founded the company in 2016 to make premium custom patches accessible with no minimum orders and a fast turnaround.
+He founded the company to make premium custom patches accessible with a low 5-piece minimum and a fast turnaround.